 Sue and Ross retired from the farm in 1994 and moved to River Falls, then to the Baldwin Care Center in 2017.
 Her full and rewarding life was marked by pride in and loving support of her family, as well as respect and kindness for all she encountered.
 Sue related to new people in her life naturally and gracefully, and during her long life, cultivated many enduring friendships.
 She will be greatly missed and fondly remembered by her family, her many friends, and her community.

-A memorial service will be held Saturday, July 30, 2022 at 2:00 pm at Bakken-Young Funeral & Cremation Services (805 E Division St.) in River Falls.
-Visitation will also be Saturday from 1-2 pm at the funeral home.
-Interment will be in Mt.
+A memorial service was held Saturday, July 30, 2022 at 2:00 pm at Bakken-Young Funeral & Cremation Services (805 E Division St.) in River Falls.
+Visitation was also on Saturday from 1-2 pm at the funeral home.
+Interment was in Mt.
 Olivet Cemetery in New Centerville, WI.
 Arrangements are with Bakken-Young Funeral & Cremation Services.

 My sincerest and deepest sympathy to you, Dick, Gail, Tom and Kate in the loss of your mother.
 I have such happy memories of Sue as our closest neighbor.
 I will keep all of you in my prayers.